itsaliu90/itsaliu90.github.io/README.md

 ## Printmaking

 Sometimes I like to do printmaking for fun.
-Here is a sampling:

 <img src="https://i.redd.it/5pzwp7u9jji61.jpg" alt="drawing" width="200"/>